ppy/osu-wiki/wiki/Glossary/en.md

 Standard refers to the game mode in _osu!_ and has been used since it is the first game mode.
 This is sometimes stylized as _osu!standard_ or osu! (without italics).

-This term is used greatly within the osu!wiki to prevent ambiguity between _osu!_ (the framework, game client, etc.) and the game mode itself.
+This term is used greatly within the osu! wiki to prevent ambiguity between _osu!_ (the framework, game client, etc.) and the game mode itself.

 ### Star